HermanL02/k2-release/README.md

-# Run a K2 Validator
+# How to Set Up and Run a K2 Validator

 ## Table of Contents